 The Lady Wine Makers of Les Baux de Provence

 This same mountain range provided fodder for Van Gogh’s paintings while he was in St Remy.
-Les Alpilles is a protected regional park an open air expanse of natural brush, pines, wildflowers and herbs de Provence.
-The Parc Naturel Régional des Alpilles encompasses 16 villages and at least that many vineyards.
+Les Alpilles is a protected regional park, an open-air expanse of natural brush, pines, wildflowers and herbs de Provence.
+The Parc Naturel Régional des Alpilles encompasses 16 villages and at least many vineyards.

 The area is perfect for growing wine.
 The vines thrive is a slightly harsh environment with their roots is a well-draining sandy, rocky soil and their leaves grasping at the endless sunshine.
 The frequent winds, and in particular the mistral tends to arrive shortly after a rainfall to dry out the grapes.
 If you are a wine lover, read about the 12 reasons to visit the vineyards of les Baux.

 (This article was previously posted in The Good Life France)

 It was a rainy October morning when I met with a group of ladies representing the women of les Vignerons des Baux-de-Provence, in the Alpilles.
 The damp weather provided a moment of reprieve for this group with the grape harvest completed, fermentation underway, and it was too wet to pick olives.